mshort/islandora_scripts/README.md

 ##Southeast Asia Digital Library

-We had TIFFs for many of the images in SEADL, but only the JPEGs and DJVU derivatives were ingested. seald_tiff.php searches for these TIFFs by filename on the NAS, then adds them as OBJ datastreams to existing objects, creates appropriate derivatives, and changes the content model from basic image to large image.
-I did not remove the DJVU and MEDIUM_SIZE datastreams from these objects, just in case there was a problem with the TIFF migration.
+We had TIFFs for many of the images in SEADL, but only the JPEGs and DJVU derivatives were ingested. seadl_tiff.php searches for these TIFFs by filename on the NAS, then adds them as OBJ datastreams to existing objects, creates appropriate derivatives, and changes the content model from basic image to large image.
+I didn't remove the DJVU and MEDIUM_SIZE datastreams from these objects, just in case there was a problem with the TIFF migration.

 We were unable to find TIFFs for many of the basic images.
 The Southeast Asian curator felt strongly that the same viewer should be used for every image -- in this case, OpenSeadragon.
 I didn't have permission to investigate the possibility of using OpenSeadragon as a viewer for basic images. jpeg_to_tiff.php converts the MEDIUM_SIZE of existing basic images to TIFF using ImageMagick, then proceeds as above.